Joshua11l/Joshua11l/README.md

 <h2>📺 Software Development Projects:  </h2>
 Rover Project

-- Created base code for rover movement functions
+- Helped develop foundational code for the rover movement functionalities

-- Helped assemble rover parts
+- Contributed to the assembly of rover components, allowing it to function

-- Navigated motor and controller controls using Vex Robotics
+- Implemented motor and controller controls using Vex Robotics

-- Worked in a team made up of different stem majors to complete
+- Collaborated with a team of engineering majors to complete this project

 Divine Messenger

 - Contracted by a funeral home transportation service to create an app that automates and digitalizes their workflow and databases

-- Worked to create and develop an app through the use of the Flutter platform
+- Collaborated in the creation and development of an app utilizing the Flutter platform

-- Worked in a team to create the interface, functionalities of the app, and databases
+- Contributed within a team to design the app's interface, database, and functionalities

-- Held meetings regularly with the team for app improvements and app collaborations
+- Conducted regular team meetings to discuss and implement new ideas for the app

+Wordle Game Project

+- Created the backend development of the Wordle game

+- Designed and implemented APIs needed for the game's functionality and smooth operation

+- Developed a comprehensive class to hold and manage all game information and data

 <h2> 🤳 Connect with me:</h2>